 What Happens During Opiate Rehab?

 One form of treatment that those with opiate addiction often start with is detox.
-For instance, during medically supervised detox programs, patients break away from physical addiction.
-However, unlike those trying to quit at home, patients at detox centers receive supervision and medicines to make the process easier and shorter.
+For instance, during medically supervised detox programs, clients break away from physical addiction.
+However, unlike those trying to quit at home, clients at detox centers receive supervision and medicines to make the process easier and shorter.

-After detox, patients begin their treatment plan for quitting opiates.
-In fact, during an opiate addiction recovery program, each patient will have their own therapies to attend unique to their needs.
-This individualized treatment gives patients the types of therapy to best help them recover the damage addiction caused in their lives.
-For example, a comprehensive family therapy program can help patients to reconnect with family members.
-Additionally, this type of therapy helps patients to relearn how to restore their place within their family dynamics.
+After detox, clients begin their treatment plan for quitting opiates.
+In fact, during an opiate addiction recovery program, each client will have their own therapies to attend unique to their needs.
+This individualized treatment gives clients the types of therapy to best help them recover the damage addiction caused in their lives.
+For example, a comprehensive family therapy program can help clients to reconnect with family members.
+Additionally, this type of therapy helps clients to relearn how to restore their place within their family dynamics.

-Other types of therapy those in a recovery program may include:
+Other types of therapy beneficial to those in a recovery program may include:

 - Cognitive-behavioral therapy (CBT)